miyakogi/livemark.vim/README.md

 ```

 This value is passed to python's webbrowser module.
-Available browsers and corresponding values are listed [here](https://docs.python.org/3/library/webbrowser.html#webbrowser.register).
+Available browsers and corresponding names are listed [here](https://docs.python.org/3/library/webbrowser.html#webbrowser.register).

 #### Connections

 For now, this plugin uses two ports; one for tornado web-server (8089), and the other for sending markdown texts from vim (8090).
-If you want to change these ports, add the following lines to your vimrc and change values as you like.
+If you want to change these port numbers, add the following lines to your vimrc and change values as you like.

 ```vim
 let g:livemark_browser_port = 8089
 let g:livemark_vim_port = 8090
 ```

-The below setting forces to use `python`, instead of `channel`:
+The following setting forces to use `python` to send markdown text, instead of `channel`:

 ```vim
 let g:livemark_force_pysocket = 1  "default: 0